akong4110/Infodemiology/README.md

 RSI_RSV_ACQUISITION-2021_UPDATE:

-The process to get 30 iterations for the 'over the counter pill' search took: 3min.
+The process to get 30 iterations for the 'over the counter pill' search using RSI_RSV_ACQUISITION-2021_UPDATE took: 3min.
 2sec.
 95 ms.

-The process to get 1 iteration for the 'over the counter pill' search took: 3min.
+The process to get 1 iteration for the 'over the counter pill' search using RSI_RSV_ACQUISITION took: 3min.
 27sec.
 34ms.

 If we were to have done 30 iterations using the old method it would have taken: 1.725 hours.